pcmihnea/HA_WMR500/README.md

 	- `cb4`= hemisphere (integer): 0=north, 1=south.
 	- `cb6`= latitude (double): degrees.
 	- `cb7`= longitude (double): degrees.

-For example, to set the temperature unit to °C, publish to `enno/out/json/_GUUID_` with payload `{"command": "setSettings", "ca1": "1", "id": "DEBUG"}`.
+For example, to set the temperature unit to dgrC, publish to `enno/out/json/_GUUID_` with payload `{"command": "setSettings", "ca1": "1", "id": "DEBUG"}`.

 ## 3. Request the measurement values
-- To obtain the latest measurement values from the WMR500, publish to `enno/out/json/_GUUID_` the payload `{"command": "getChannel1Status", "id": "_GUUID_"}` (replace `_GUUID_` with the 36-chars GUUID).
+To obtain the latest measurement values from the WMR500, publish to `enno/out/json/_GUUID_` the payload `{"command": "getChannel1Status", "id": "_GUUID_"}` (replace `_GUUID_` with the 36-chars GUUID).
-- The WMR500 will publish the response to `enno/in/json/`, with a JSON payload of a fixed structure, containing a number of keys, as shown below.
+The WMR500 will publish the response to `enno/in/json/`, with a JSON payload of a fixed structure, containing a number of keys, as shown below.

-To ease in documenting the JSON contents, the numeric values have been replaced with a dictionary containing the label, data type, and unit for each known parameter - a number of `_COMMENT_` key/value pairs were added in this document in order to improve clarity.
+To ease in documenting the JSON contents, the numeric values have been replaced with a dictionary containing the label, data type, and unit (`"_Label_", "_Type_", "_Unit_"`) for each known parameter - a number of `_Comment_` key/value pairs were also added for clarity.
 As a rule, the values of interest have the keys with the naming format of `cXXX`, where `XXX` is a 2-3 digit number.
 ```json
 {